Landlords’ Tax

 Revenue expenses relate to the day-to-day running and maintenance of the property and can be offset in the year they fall against your rental income.

-Your income from investment property may be substantially affected by the reduction in tax relief available for finance charges.
+Your income from residential investment property may be substantially affected by the limitation in tax relief available for finance charges.

-From 6 April 2020 landlords affected will no longer be able to deduct any of their finance costs from their property income.
+From 6 April 2020 landlords have not been able to deduct any of their finance costs from their property income.
 This could potentially push you into a higher tax band and trigger losses of other benefits and allowances.
 It will also increase your tax bill as basic rate tax relief on finance charges will be given as a credit against your tax liability.
+If your residential property portfolio is highly geared, you may have a tax liability even if you have made rental losses after deducting finance charges

 Capital Gains Tax

 There are a number of ways to reduce the capital gains tax (CGT) liability, one of which is to utilise the annual tax-free allowance that each individual is entitled to claim.
-The allowance is £12,300 in the 2021/22 tax year.
-Therefore, no CGT will be chargeable on the first £12,300 of the gain, assuming this annual exemption has not already been used against any other gains.
-For UK residential property disposals made after 6 April 2020, you have 30 days after the property’s completion date to report and pay any Capital Gains Tax due on the property disposals.
-You may have to pay interest and a penalty if you do not report gains on UK residential property disposals within 30 days of selling it.
-If you’re not resident in the UK, you must report sales of UK property within 30 days, even if you have no tax to pay.
+The allowance is £3000 in the 2024/25 tax year.
+Therefore, no CGT will be chargeable on the first £3000 of the gain, assuming this annual exemption has not already been used against any other gains.
+For UK residential property disposals made, you have 60 days after the property’s sale completion date to report and pay any Capital Gains Tax due.
+You may have to pay interest and a penalty if you do not report gains on UK residential property disposals within 60 days of completing the property sale.
+If you’re not resident in the UK, you must report sales of UK property within 60 days, even if you have no tax to pay.

 Like income tax, you can offset some expenses against the CGT bill:

-You do not pay CGT on your main residence, this is known as private residence relief.
-Also, if you have, at some point, lived in the property which you have then rented out and sold there are further potential deductions that can be made against the gain to reduce the tax bill.
+You do not pay CGT on your main residence; this is known as private residence relief.
+Also, if you have, at some point, lived in the property which you have then rented out and sold there is a further potential deduction that can be made against the gain to reduce the tax bill.

 There are a number of other possible deductions from CGT and this is certainly an area we recommend you obtain professional advice, please see the contact details below in order to do this.